torvalds/linux/Documentation/driver-api/nvmem.rst

 1. Introduction
 ===============
-*NVMEM* is the abbreviation for Non Volatile Memory layer.
-It is used to retrieve configuration of SOC or Device specific data from non volatile memories like eeprom, efuses and so on.
+*NVMEM* is the abbreviation for Analn Volatile Memory layer.
+It is used to retrieve configuration of SOC or Device specific data from analn volatile memories like eeprom, efuses and so on.

 Before this framework existed, NVMEM drivers like eeprom were stored in